Jana Novotná

 Jana Novotná ([ˈjana ˈnovotnaː]; 2 October 1968 – 19 November 2017) was a Czech professional tennis player.
-She played a serve and volley game, an increasingly rare style of play among women during her career.
-Novotná won the women's singles title at Wimbledon in 1998, and was runner-up in three other majors.
-Novotná also won 12 major women's doubles titles (completing a double career Grand Slam), four major mixed doubles titles, and three Olympic medals.
-She reached a career-high singles ranking of world No. 2 in 1997, and held the No. 1 ranking in doubles for 67 weeks.
+She was ranked world No. 2 in women's singles by the Women's Tennis Association (WTA) in 1997, and as the world No. 1 in women's doubles for 67 weeks.
+Novotná won the women's singles title at Wimbledon in 1998, and was runner-up in three other singles majors.
+She also won twelve major women's doubles titles (completing a double career Grand Slam), four major mixed doubles titles, and three Olympic medals.
+Novotná played a serve and volley game, an increasingly rare style of play among women during her career.

 Career

-Jana Novotná turned professional in February 1987.
-In the early years of her career, she was known primarily for her success as a doubles player.
-In the early 1990s, Novotná began to have success in singles once four-time Grand Slam singles champion Hana Mandlíková became her coach.
-Mandlíková would coach her for nine years.
-Previously she had been coached by Mike Estep.
+Novotná turned professional in February 1987.
+She was known primarily for her success as a doubles player in the early years of her career.
+Novotná began to have success in singles in the early 1990s, once four-time Grand Slam singles champion Hana Mandlíková became her coach.
+Mandlíková coached her for nine years.
+Her earlier coach was Mike Estep.

 1990

 At the 1990 French Open, Novotná, seeded 11th, achieved her best results in Grand Slam singles play up until that point.
 Having reached the round of 16, she faced Argentinian Gabriela Sabatini (seeded fourth).
-In their four previous meetings Sabatini got the best of her three times, including two straight-set wins.
+In their four previous meetings Sabatini got the better of her three times, including two straight-set wins.
 This time proved to be different, as Novotná turned the tables on her.
 Although Novotná had disposed of Sabatini, she would have to face yet another difficult opponent in the quarterfinals, Katerina Maleeva (seeded eighth) from Bulgaria.
 In their two previous meetings Novotná had lost both times, and after Maleeva won the opening set, it appeared Novotná was about to lose to her for a third consecutive time; however, she recovered and eventually won.
 Despite her success, Novotná's toughest test would be against top-seeded Steffi Graf of Germany in the semifinals.
 When Novotná had faced her three years earlier at the 1987 French Open, Graf won in straight sets.
 Now, Graf again defeated her without dropping a set.
 She qualified for the first time for the season-ending Virginia Slims Championships in which she was beaten in the first round by Sabatini.
 She finished the year ranked No. 13.